Best time to visit: Late Summer

 Where to stay: Colonial Creek and Newhalem campgrounds, town of Marblemount

 North Cascades is located in northern Washington state, just a few hours drive from Seattle.
-It is one of the lesser visited national parks in the country, partly because it receives a lot of rain and snow for most of the year.
-Late summer brings the best weather and the least amount of rain, along with open hiking routes as the snow melts off.
-When the clouds clear, the mountainscapes in North Cascades are as impressive as any in the country.
+It is one of the lesser visited national parks in the country, partly because it receives a lot of rain and snow.
+Late summer brings the best weather and the least amount of rain, along with snow-free hiking routes.
+When the clouds clear, the mountainscapes in North Cascades are as beautiful as any in the country.

 Must See Attractions: